F5Networks/f5-google-gdm-templates/experimental/autoscale/waf/via-lb/existing-stack/payg/README.md

 ## Important configuration notes

+- All F5 Google templates include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
+As of release 4.1.2, all supported templates give the option of including the URL of an AS3 declaration, which you can use to specify the BIG-IP configuration you want on your newly created BIG-IP VE(s).
+In templates such as autoscale, where an F5-recommended configuration is deployed by default, specifying an AS3 declaration URL will override the default configuration with your declaration.
+See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) for details on how to use AS3.
 - F5 GDM templates do not reconfigure existing GCE resources, such as network security groups.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
 - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
 - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).